top of page

 • You may not need as much up-front capital.

-• You can make back your initial investment by refinancing and invest more into future property investments.
+• You can make back your initial investment by refinancing and devote more to future property investments.

 • You can get regular monthly income from renting the property.